robertdfrench/revolving-doors/00_begin/README.md

 associated man pages can help you figure out why.

 ### Some words of encouragement
-Doors are weird, but not really that hard.
+Doors are unusual, but you'll get the hang of them.
 If you get confused or frustrated, take a break and come back to it.
-They've been around since the early nineties, so they will still be here when you get back.
+They'll be here when you get back.